dailydrip/dailydrip-react-native/README.md

 This is the upcoming DailyDrip remote app, using React Native.

+## TODO

+- [ ] Check for google play services APK on launch of the app or at least when we try to do google pay stuff, or Bad Things (crashes)

 ## Lint

 We'd like to lint our application nicely for consistency, and to avoid stupid